fastplotlib/fastplotlib/docs/source/user_guide/nd_widget.rst

 coordinates of the value dim that it applies to, one of ``"all", "x", "y", "z", "xy", "xz", "yz", "xyz"``, with the rest passed through unchanged.

-``spatial_func`` is applied to the data slice after the window functions, just before it is rendered.
-It takes the slice and returns an array with the same dims, such as a spatial gaussian filter.
+``spatial_func`` is applied to the data slice after the window functions, just before it is rendered, such as a spatial gaussian filter.
+It is given the slice in ``display_dims`` order, i.e. the array as it is rendered, and must return an array with those same dims.

 Graphic features
 ----------------